aliakbarRashidi/gradle-backup-plugin/README.md

 After the app is created, store it's `Client ID` and `Client Secret` in environment variables on your system.
 By default the plugin expects them to be named `GRADLE_BACKUP_PLUGIN_GDRIVE_CLIENT_ID` and `GRADLE_BACKUP_PLUGIN_GDRIVE_CLIENT_SECRET`, but it is configrable.

 Before talking to Google Drive API, you need to grant access token to the app you've created.
-The plugin contains a task named `obtainGoogleDriveTokens` which will help you.
-The task can be optionally configured with the names of environment variables which store `Client ID` and `Client Secret`:
+The plugin contains a class named `ObtainGoogleDriveTokensTask` which will help you.
+This task can be optionally configured with the names of environment variables which store `Client ID` and `Client Secret`:

-	obtainGoogleDriveTokens {
+	task obtainGoogleDriveTokens(type: by.dev.madhead.gbp.tasks.gdrive.ObtainGoogleDriveTokensTask) {
 		clientIdVar = 'CALIBRE_BACKUP_GDRIVE_CLIENT_ID'
 		clientSecretVar = 'CALIBRE_BACKUP_GDRIVE_CLIENT_SECRET'
 	}